subashinijaya/electricity-demand-forecast-dashboard/README.md

 ## Project Note

-This project demonstrates how Power BI can turn task-level construction data into a clear view of cost drivers and risk exposure to support project management decisions.
+This project demonstrates how Power BI can be used to turn multi-year global energy data into forecasting and comparison insights that support energy planning decisions.